 Why Chinese players are so strong

 Now, you understand why the Chinese players always have a higher chance to win the match.
-Because they master the situation tactics.
+Because they master situation tactics.
 They are always in the “favorite situation” first.
 And slowly, from “favorite situation”, they convert to the “domination situation” to win the point.
 Slowly but surely.

 This is the fundamental concept, and very important.
 That’s why this Ping Sunday is a special edition.
-If you find this tutorial has high coaching quality that you can find nowhere on the Internet, you should share with your friends, your teammates.
+If you find this tutorial has high coaching quality that you can find nowhere on the Internet, you should share it with your friends, your teammates.
 I hope this video is the first step that leads you to understand the amazing tactics in table tennis.

 See you, coach EmRatThich.